elixf7/AUDL-Game-Predictor/README.md

 calculated_df[f'{stat} Opponent Against Home (Season)'] = stat_pct('Opposing Team Name',-1,avgerage_column , avg_index,'Team Name')
 ```

 I then stored the resulting dataframe as **ADUL_pd.csv**.
 This means that **Data_Constructor.ipynb** is only used when you want to add more games to the training dataset.
-As the current 2023 season continues,
+As the current 2023 season continues, I will continue adding games and updating the csv.

 ### Creating the Input Generator
 In **Input_Generator.ipynb** I defined the function `stat_pct_input` which takes in identifying data (Team1 name, Team2 name, Date, Home or Away), and generates all 70 rows of data in the exact same format as **AUDL_pd.csv**.
 The only difference is that this is a hypothetical future game, and thus does not have an outcome assigned to it.